Winter With the Writers gives students the chance to learn from today’s most venerable authors, and this year’s crop left a lasting impression.

 I experimented with both styles of writing in my submissions to each of these authors.
 Ackerman’s master class focused more on voice and development.
 For him, I wrote “Red Ropes,” another gloomy story about two cowboys and their demons as they set out to round up a group of cows that had escaped.
 Ackerman praised my voice—which is always a boon for a writer—while also noting places in the story where he was thrust out of it or where something major happened too quickly without enough buildup.

-In one afternoon, I became a better writer.
-The whole experience solidified that I want to spend my life telling stories.
 As one of the other authors, Garth Greenwell, so perfectly said, “Writing is the best tool we have to understand the human experience and to transmit it.
 Don’t tone it down—turn it up.
 Make it absurd.
 Find your individuality.”

 As I was thanking all the authors on the final day, I still felt star-struck.
 They had given me so much: signed copies of their books, their business cards, their advice … and then I got one more thing.
 Elliot Ackerman—National Book Award finalist, journalist, renowned author, former marine who served five tours in Iraq, recipient of the Purple Heart—turned to me as he was leaving, unprompted and said, “I liked your stuff.”
 I lit up like a Christmas tree and haven’t stopped beaming since.